Mother of Tears: Plot

 As she makes her way through a train station, Sarah is spotted by a gang of witches who have arrived in Rome in order to pledge their loyalty to Mater Lachrymarum.
-Pursued by the witches as well as police detective Enzo Marki (Cristian Solimeno), Sarah escapes when the disembodied voice from before teaches her to make herself invisible.
+Pursued by the witches as well as police detective Enzo Marki, Sarah escapes when the disembodied voice from before teaches her to make herself invisible.

-Sarah meets Marta (Valeria Cavalli), a white witch and friend of Sarah's deceased mother Elisa (Daria Nicolodi).
+Sarah meets Marta, a white witch and friend of Sarah's deceased mother Elisa.
 Marta realizes that the disembodied voice guiding Sarah is Elisa, who was herself a powerful white witch.
 Elisa challenged and severely wounded Mater Suspiriorum, the eldest and wisest of the Three Mothers, who retaliated by causing the crash that killed Sarah's parents.
-Though Mater Suspiriorum and her sister Mater Tenebrarum are dead, Mater Lachrymarum aims to bring about the second age of magic, with the fall of Rome being her first goal.
+Though Mater Suspiriorum was killed by Suzy Bannion, a ballet dancer in Rome (Note: As depicted in Suspiria (1977).) and her sister Mater Tenebrarum was killed by Mark Elliott in New York (Note: As depicted in Inferno (1980).), Mater Lachrymarum aims to bring about the second age of magic, with the fall of Rome being her first goal.

 Sarah returns to her home in the city but observes Mater Lachrymarum's forces waiting for her.
 She heads for Marta's house and discovers Marta and her lover murdered.
 Fleeing, Sarah spots Michael, who takes her back to his apartment.
 Sarah soon realizes that Michael is a corpse being animated by Mater Lachrymarum.
 Sarah burns Michael's animated body, and the ghost of her mother intervenes one final time to banish Michael to Hell.

 Sarah locates De Witt, an alchemist whom Marta mentioned as someone who could help her against Mater Lachrymarum.
 De Witt gives Sarah a copy of "The Three Mothers" to read, enabling her to find Mater Lachrymarum's lair.
 Enzo Marki, the police detective who has been tailing Sarah, joins her to venture into the catacombs where Mater Lachrymarum's cult lurks.
 Enzo is separated from Sarah and captured and tortured, along with De Witt.
 Sarah is caught and brought before Mater Lachrymarum, who is wearing the ancient tunic.
 Sarah heals Enzo's wounds and uses a spear to pull the tunic off Mater Lachrymarum.
 She tosses the tunic into a nearby brazier, causing the lair to collapse and a pillar to impale and kill Mater Lachrymarum.
 With the followers crushed as the catacomb collapses, Sarah and Enzo struggle back above ground and laugh in horror and relief.